utkarshcmu/grafana.org/content/blog/2017-09-08-timeshift-ep12.md

 #### From the Blogosphere
 [**Monitoring Using Prometheus**](https://rahulwa.com/post/monitoring-using-prometheus/): Rahul walks us through all of the necessary pieces to stand up a Prometheus monitoring stack and provides links to a few <a href="https://grafana.com/dashboards/22?utm_source=blog&utm_campaign=timeshift_12" target="_blank">pre-made</a> Grafana <a href="https://grafana.com/dashboards/405?utm_source=blog&utm_campaign=timeshift_12" target="_blank">dashboards</a> so you can start visualizing those metrics quickly and easily.

-[**The Web Performance Team at the Wikimedia Foundation!**](https://www.peterhedenskog.com/blog/2017/05/join-the-web-performance-team-at-wikimedia/): We're fascinated by the number of <a href="https://grafana.wikimedia.org/?orgId=1" target="_blank">dashboards</a> Wikimedia shares publicly.
+[**The Web Performance Team at the Wikimedia Foundation!**](https://www.peterhedenskog.com/blog/2017/05/join-the-web-performance-team-at-wikimedia/): The number of <a href="https://grafana.wikimedia.org/?orgId=1" target="_blank">dashboards</a> Wikimedia shares publicly is awesome.
 They were recently searching for someone to join their web performance team, and provided a ton of insight into what they collect and why it's important.
-A really interetsting read.
+A really interesting read.

 [**Reducing API Overhead by 70% with Prometheus and Grafana**](https://blog.algorithmia.com/reducing-api-overhead-with-prometheus-and-grafana/): In this article, Patrick outlines how Algorithmia updated their monitoring stack to add flexibility and power and save time building dashboards and alerting.